Text Size: A A A

 3.You have been sick for more than 24 to 48 hours

-4.You have had high blood glucose for longer than 24 to 48 hours, with or without urine ketones
+4.You have had high blood glucose for longer than 24 to 48 hours, with or without ketones

 5.You are unable to care for yourself